glegoux/browsing-history-shell/README.md

 You can comment or delete the matching lines into `.bashrc_bhist`, to have your wanted behaviour (no warning for instance).

+Aliases are disabled in shell script by default, you can enable `cd` alias in a shell script with `shopt -s expand_aliases` (see http://www.gnu.org/software/bash/manual/bash.html#The-Shopt-Builtin)
+You can check taht with `type cd` or `alias`.

 ## Coding Style